 - Take your chicken out of the fridge about 30 minutes to an hour before roasting to bring to room temperature.
 This will insure even cooking.
 Discard the pop-up thermometer if there is one.

 - Preheat the oven to 350.
 Wash and dry the chicken, inside and out.
 Use lots of paper towels to dry the chicken and remember to thoroughly wash all surfaces that come into contact with raw chicken.
 Remove the bag of giblets from inside the bird and refrigerate or freeze for soup.
-(Or, do what I do and fry up that yummy chicken liver in butter and enjoy a little snack) 🙂

 - Place chicken, breast side up, on a rack in a greased roasting pan.
 Sprinkle inside and out with salt and pepper.
 Put the onion and other vegetables inside the chicken along with the bay leaves, herbs and garlic.
 Tuck the wing tips under the body.
 If you have kitchen twine, you can tie the legs together but it's not necessary.
 For a crispier skin, rub softened butter or olive oil all over the chicken.
 Pour a cup or two of chicken broth into the roasting pan.